JuliaIO/HDF5.jl/README.md

 close(file)
 ```

-For Matlab files, you would say ``load("matio.jl"); using MatIO``.
-There is no conflict in having multiple modules (HDF5, JLD, and MatIO) available simultaneously; the formatting of the file is determined by the open command.
+There is no conflict in having multiple modules (HDF5, JLD, and [MAT_HDF5](https://github.com/simonster/MAT.jl)) available simultaneously; the formatting of the file is determined by the open command.

 More extensive documentation is found in the `doc/` directory.